ATLFlight/containers/README.md

 make helloworld-ci
 make dspal-ci
 make driver_framework-ci
-make px4-ci
 ```

 # PX4 Base Image ##

 Additional packages are required to build PX4.
-The minimal_sdk umage is extended to add the required packages.
+The minimal_sdk image is extended to add the required packages.

 ## Building the PX4 Base Image ##